lizmat/Ecosystem-Archive-Update/README.md

 my %updated = $ea.update;
 ```

 Updates all the meta-information and downloads any new distributions.
 Returns a hash with the identities and the meta info of any distributions that were not seen before.

-TODO
-====

-Add support for the old, git based ecosystem.
+Also updates the `.meta` and `.modules` information in a thread-safe manner.

 AUTHOR
 ======